All Products

 export ALIBABA_CLOUD_ACCESS_KEY_SECRET="YOUR_ACCESS_KEY_SECRET"

-2. Run the following command to verify that the environment variable is configured.
+2. Run the following commands to verify that the environment variables are set.

 echo $ALIBABA_CLOUD_ACCESS_KEY_ID